ADumke1999/Project-Breaker-Custom/README.md

 I have replaced and will continue to replace many of the sprites and codes.
 The background, ball, and paddle are mine that I have designed via GIMP.
 The code has been edited to add functions such as pausing and a menu feature.

+Please check the "How to play" button on the menu for instructions on how to play the game